external facebook instagramlinkedin pinterest playsearch twitteryoutube

 When saving seeds from ground cherries, separate varieties by 300–1,600 feet.

-You only need to plant one ground cherry plant in order to harvest viable seeds.
-To maintain a variety over many generations, save seeds from between 5–20 plants.
+You only need to plant one ground cherry plant to harvest viable seeds.
+To maintain a variety over generations, save seeds from 5–20 plants.

 Harvesting